pmarques-dev/pico4drive-library/README.md

  - analog multiplexer
  - power monitoring and control

+To use the library, just download pico4drive.cc and pico4drive.h and add them to your project.
+Adjust the F_CPU constant in pico4drive.h, if needed.

 ## Reference

 ### void pico4drive_init(void)

 Initialize the library.
 This sets up the PWM timers, configure the ADC and GPIO's to appropriate states.

 ### void pico4drive_set_motor_pwm(int driver, float value)